This is a "living document" that will get edited or added to from time to time as new questions come up that we think others may want to know...

 Do you have any recommendations on physical fitness or exercises to get ready for your ADV Riding Clinics, Group Rides, Rallies, and Guided Tours?

 I believe physical fitness, healthy eating, and rest are imperative not only to improve your motorcycling but your quality of life.
 When it comes to ADV riding there are more rigorous demands on your body than your everyday street cruising.
 The terrain calls for the rider to stand in an attack stance for long periods and move not only your body but physically shift the motorbike around more often than a straight street rider.
 It is more likely with ADV riding that at some point during a ride the bike will take a fall, requiring the rider to physically lift the bike from horizontal to vertical.
 If you are tackling one of our ADV Dual Sporting rides then the demands for physical fitness are exponentially higher.
 In general for any of our rides we recommend a physical fitness routine that includes strength, stamina/conditioning, and balance.
 If the difficulty level of the ride is higher, we recommend more intensity in your workout routines but generally being in decent shape will help with all skill levels.
-Appalachian ADV believes physical fitness (strength, stamina/conditioning, and balance) to be one of four cornerstones to safe and enjoyable ADV riding.
-The others are motorcycle skills training, mental preparedness, and appropriate crash protection for the rider and the bike.
+Appalachian ADV believes physical fitness (strength, stamina/conditioning, and balance) to be one of five cornerstones to safe and enjoyable ADV riding.
+The others are motorcycle skills training, mental preparedness, appropriate crash protection for the rider and the bike, and bike maintenance including appropriate/serviceable tires.
 I have attached a workout routine that I have been utilizing over the past couple few years, developed over the 30+ years that I have been active in weightlifting and physical fitness.
 Just like many things, the routine has been inspired by many different programs and styles of workouts including powerlifting, body building, endurance training, yoga, etc. etc. etc. Review the routine and check with your physician before starting any physical fitness routine.
+Version 8 updated and uploaded on January 28th, 2024.

 How is cell service where we will going?
 Will there be WiFi?
 Is there a way to communicate with my family while on the ride?